Royal-Society-of-New-Zealand/NZ-ORCID-Hub/docs/installation.rst

    - Copy the resulting CLIENT_ID and CLIENT_SECRET for the needed environment variables: ORCID_CLIENT_ID and ORCID_CLIENT_SECRET

-To enable Identity Federation SSO, you'll either need to configure your Hub instance as a Shibboleth Service Provider or be able to specify an external SP that's configured to allow redirection to your instance.
+To enable Identity Federation SSO, you'll either need to configure your Hub instance as a Shibboleth Service Provider.
 As well as registering your instance SP, running Shibboleth also comes with its own dependency of Apache.
 See: `Shibboleth installation and SP Creation <http://docs.orcidhub.org.nz/latest/shibboleth.rst>`_.

-It is possible to run the application as stand-alone Python Flask application and use another remote application for user authentication.
-For example, if the remote SP url is being provided by https://dev.orcidhub.org.nz, all you need is to set up the *EXTERNAL_SP* environment variable, e.g.,
+As an alternative to setting up the instance as a SP, it is possible to run the application as a stand-alone Python Flask application and use another remote application for user authentication.
+For example, if the remote SP is being provided by https://dev.orcidhub.org.nz, all you need is to set up the *EXTERNAL_SP* environment variable, e.g.,

 .. code-block:: bash